ruby-on-wheels/ruby-on-wheels.github.io/_posts/2019-07-23-enjoying-the-sun-with-friends.md

 ![Summer party at the farm](/assets/images/IMG_5290.jpg)

-Back to my hometown where I spent joyful days with family and friends and relaxing evenings by myself,
+Back to my hometown where I spent joyful days with my family and friends and relaxing evenings by myself,

 ![Relaxing in the sunset](/assets/images/IMG_5381.jpg)